Eyre Crowe: Foreign Office

 Crowe entered the Foreign Office in 1885 and until 1895 was resident clerk.
 He served as assistant to Clement Lloyd Hill in the African Protectorates' Department, but when responsibility for the protectorates was handed over to the Colonial Office he was asked to reform the registry system.
 His success led to his appointment as senior clerk in the Western Department in 1906, and in January 1907 he produced an unsolicited Memorandum on the Present State of British Relations with France and Germany for the Foreign Office.
 The memorandum stated Crowe's belief that Germany desired "hegemony" first "in Europe, and eventually in the world".
 Crowe stated that Germany presented a threat to the balance of power in Europe similar to the threat posed by Philip II of Spain, the Bourbons and Napoleon.
 Crowe opposed appeasement of Germany because:

 To give way to the blackmailer's menaces enriches him, but it has long been proved by uniform experience that, although this may secure for the victim temporary peace, it is certain to lead to renewed molestation and higher demands after ever-shortening periods of amicable forbearance.

 Crowe further argued Britain should never give in to Germany's demands since:

 The blackmailer's trade is generally ruined by the first resolute stand made against his exactions and the determination rather to face all risks of a possibly disagreeable situation than to continue in the path of endless concessions.

-Sir Edward Grey, the Foreign Secretary United Kingdom, said he found Crowe's memorandum "most valuable".
+Sir Edward Grey, the Foreign Secretary, said he found Crowe's memorandum "most valuable".
 Grey circulated the paper to the Prime Minister Campbell-Bannerman, Asquith, Ripon and Morley but there is no evidence either way that any of them either read or were influenced by the argument.
 The historian Richard Hamilton states: "Though a life-long Liberal, Crowe came to despise the Liberal Cabinets of 1906–1914, including Sir Edward Grey, for what he perceived as their irresolute attitude to Germany".

 Crowe regarded the Agadir Crisis of 1911 as "a trial of strength, if anything ...
 Concession means not loss of interests or loss of prestige.
 It means defeat, with all its inevitable consequences".
 He urged Grey to send a gunboat to Agadir.
 Historian Christopher Clark wrote that "Crowe became one of Whitehall's most implacable opponents of rapprochment with Germany.